HenriquePassarelli/MJPEG-stream-tester/README.md

 # MJPEG-stream-tester
-An Html file to test Mjpeg streams with or without authentication
+A Html file to test Mjpeg streams with or without authentication